2008 Colorado Crush season

 The 2008 Colorado Crush season is the sixth season for the franchise.
 The Crush finished the regular season with a 6–10 record, good enough for the playoffs as the 5th seed in the American Conference.
-In the Wild Card round, they defeated division rival Utah, 49–44.
+In the Wild Card round, they defeated division rival Utah Blaze, 49–44.
 In the Divisional round, they were defeated by the defending champions, the San Jose SaberCats, 51–64.